mollyic/MRI_qa/mriqa/docs/run_mriqa_tool.md

 ### Ending the session
 The session will end automatically when all files are reviewed, to end early input ctrl + C.

-Eeviews will be saved to the .json file or MongoDB database.
+Reviews will be saved to the .json file or MongoDB database.
 Results from the MongoDB database will be automatically downloaded as a .json file with the prefix 'mongodb-import'

 ### Optional: convert database to csv file